SwisscomTrustServices/itext7-ais-client/README.md

             .withConsentUrlCallback((consentUrl, userData1) -> System.out.println("Consent URL: " + consentUrl))
             .build();

-        // fourth, populate a PdfHandle with details about the document to be signed.
-More than one PdfHandle can be given PdfMetadata document = new PdfMetadata(new FileInputStream("/home/user/input.pdf"),
+        // fourth, populate a PdfMetadata with details about the document to be signed.
+More than one PdfMetadata can be given
+        PdfMetadata document = new PdfMetadata(new FileInputStream("/home/user/input.pdf"),
                                                new FileOutputStream("/home/user/signed-output.pdf"), DigestAlgorithm.SHA256);